KrishS23/memory_graph/README.md

 }
 ```

-Each claim contains:
+A claim contains:

-- subject entity
+- subject
-- predicate relationship
+- predicate
-- object value/entity
+- object
-- timestamp
+- event timestamp
 - extraction confidence
-- pointers to supporting evidence
+- evidence references

 ---

 ## Evidence

-Evidence links a claim to the original artifact.
+Evidence links a claim to the artifact that produced it.

 ```json
 {